hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 entire audio clip.
 * Timestamp-based: Temporal classification / tagging (e.g. transcription
 and sound event detection).
+For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.

 For the following kinds of tasks, we will use only embedding distance (no learning):
 * Ranking tasks.
 * Just-noticeable-difference (JND) tasks.

-<p></p>
-### 2) Limited Downstream Training
-For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.

 <p></p>
 ## Open Tasks